jeff-dh/bscript/README.md

 ## bscript

 `bscript` is a python behavior specification library for agents respectively robots.
-It is similar to hierarchical finite state machine approaches, but primarily uses decorated python generators -- called _tasks_ -- instead of finite state machines.
+It is similar to hierarchical finite state machines, but primarily uses decorated python generators -- called _tasks_ -- instead of finite state machines.
 This provides an imperative scripting like approach to behavior engineering.

-_tasks_ are callable _singletons_ which wrap a generator and can be called like regular functions.
+_tasks_ are callable _singletons_ which wrap a generator and can be called like regular functions:

 ```python
 @task